appsmithorg/appsmith-docs/core-concepts/connecting-ui-and-logic/sharing-data-across-pages.md

 ---
 description: >-
-  The Appsmith platform allows us to share data across pages either via query params or via local storage.
+  The Appsmith platform allows us to share data across pages using URL query params & the browser local storage.
 ---

 # Data Sharing Across Pages

 ## Sharing data via query params

-We can pass query params to a given page by adding the query params object to `NavigateTo` Action.
+Query params can be passed by adding the query params object to [NavigateTo](../../function-reference/navigateTo.md) Action.
 To do this click on the JS mode for Action and update it as follows.
 ```
 {{navigateTo("PageName", {"param": "value"})}}
 ```